mattocodes/100-days-of-code/log.md

 **Today's Progress**: Today, I worked on Clipping Images and Sexy Registration Form.

 **Thoughts**: With CSS3, I turned images into different shapes.
-Also, turned a plain web form into a visually attractive form--which was really neat!
+Also, turned a plain web form into a visually attractive form - which was really neat!

 **Link(s) to work**:
  *  [Clipping Images](https://github.com/mattocodes/clipping-images)